 Two lectures on Practical Monetary Policy by Lars E.O.
-Svensson on Wednesday, May 16, and Monday, May 21, both at 14:15-17 in room Vasa, floor 12 at the Riksbank.
+Svensson on Friday, May 17, and Wednesday, May 22, both at 14:15-17 at the Riksbank.

-The main readings for these lectures course are Svensson (2012b, 2011c), Ingves (2011), Flodén (2011), Svensson (2012c), Woodford (2012), and Svensson (2012a).
-The topics covered will be the theory and practice of inflation targeting, the possibility of a non-vertical long-run Phillips curve, a comparison of monetary policy in the summer and fall of 2010 in Sweden and the US, and the ongoing debate on the relation between monetary policy and financial policy (policy for financial stability, macro-prudential policy), and the issue of whether monetary policy in Sweden should target household debt or not.
+The main readings for these lectures are Svensson (2013b, 2011c), Svensson (2012c), Woodford (2012), Bernanke (2013), and Svensson (2012a, 2012c, 2013a).
+The topics covered will be the possibility of a non-vertical long-run Phillips curve, the theory and practice of inflation targeting, a comparison of monetary policy in the summer and fall of 2010 in Sweden and the US, the ongoing debate on the relation between monetary policy and financial policy (policy for financial stability, macro-prudential policy), and the issue of whether monetary policy in Sweden should target household debt or not.

 Students not familiar with the Riksbank minutes and other material from the monetary policy meetings may want to check out Sveriges Riksbank (2013b).
 Minutes from the policy meetings are available here.

 Adolfson, Malin, Stefan Laséen, Jesper Lindé, and Lars E.O.
 Svensson (2011), “Optimal Monetary Policy in an Operational Medium-Sized DSGE Model,” Journal of Money, Credit and Banking 43, 1287-1331.
 PDF.